hhvm/user-documentation/guides/hack/21-XHP/07-basic-usage.md

-First, make sure that you have the [XHP Library](some-basics.md#the-xhp-lib-library) installed a dependency of your project&mdash;this defines the various core classes of XHP, and the standard HTML components.

 XHP is a syntax to create actual Hack objects, called *XHP objects*.
-They are meant to be used as a tree, where children can either be other XHP objects or text nodes.
+They are meant to be used as a tree, where children can either be other XHP objects or text nodes (or, rarely, other non-XHP objects).

 ## Creating a Simple XHP Object